Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 ### Additional configuration options

-**Sign SAML AuthnRequest** will cause <Constant name="cloud" /> to sign SAML reqeusts sent to your identity provider when users attempt to login.
+- **Sign SAML Auth Request:** <Constant name="cloud" /> will sign SAML requests sent to your identity provider when users attempt to log in.
 Metadata for configuring this in your identity provider can be downloaded from the value shown in **SAML Metadata URL**.
-Leaving this disabled is recommended for most situations.
+We recommend leaving this disabled for most situations.

-**Attribute Mappings** provides a way to associate SAML attributes which <Constant name="cloud" /> needs with attributes your identity provider includes in SAML assertions.
-The value must be a valid JSON object with keys of `email`, `first_name`, or `last_name` and values that are strings or lists of strings.
+- **Attribute Mappings:** Associate SAML attributes that <Constant name="cloud" /> needs with attributes your identity provider includes in SAML assertions.
+The value must be a valid JSON object with the `email`, `first_name`, or `last_name` keys and values that are strings or lists of strings.
 For example, if your identity provider is unable to include an `email` attribute in assertions, but does include one called `EmailAddress`, then **Attribute Mappings** should be set to `{ "email": "EmailAddress" }`.
-These mappings are only needed if you cannot configure attributes as specified in the instructions above.
-If that can be done, the default value of `{}` is acceptable.
+The mappings are only needed if you cannot configure attributes as specified in the instructions on this page.
+If you can, the default value of `{}` is acceptable.

 ### Finish setup